asxlvm/DogeBoss/README.md

 TODO:
 --------------

-1. d!joke & d!dadjoke (will be done today)
+1. d!joke & d!dadjoke
-2. d!tictactoe (i have that done but i need to wait till \n new lines work)
+2. d!tictactoe (i have that done but I need to wait till \n new lines work)
 3. Economy (will be "done" this week maybe)
 4. Complex `d!fight` command with `wait_for` events etc.
-5. Adding `Nome` values to commands so they're used easily and can return errors etc.
+5. Adding `None` values to commands so they're used easily and can return errors etc.

 Thanks to everyone!